ricardobeat/cake-flour/README.md

         console.log output.transform()

 Some compilers may accept options that will get proxied to their respective libraries.
-For example, you can disable compression for LESS or Stylus with
+For example, you can disable compression for LESS or Stylus:

     flour.compilers.less.compress = false
     flour.compilers.styl.compress = false

+Enable source maps for the CoffeeScript compiler:

+    flour.compilers.coffee.sourceMap = on

 Or customize the LESS include path with